F-i-f/soft-brightness/README.md

 #### The `src/metadata.json.in` file

 This is a template for the extension's `metadata.json` file.
-Meson will fill in some variables automagically.
+Meson will fill in some variables automatically.
 All variables expansions are surrounded with `@` signs, like in `@variable@`.

 ##### Available `metadata.json.in`  expansions